Pastor John, several listeners have emailed to ask this question: How far is too far for an engaged couple to go sexually before marriage?

 The Bible is our guide and our authority.
 It does not have a single sentence somewhere that says, “Ok, engaged couples, or couples that are starting to date, here is what you can and can’t do.”
 The way we have to approach it is by putting together truths from the Bible which lead to some conclusions.
 Let me try to put together a few of those.

-Sex is Good
+Sex Is Good

-“Sex is good, and only to be enjoyed in marriage.”
+“Sex is good, and to be enjoyed only in marriage.”

 God put sex in our lives for other deeper, personal, and satisfaction reasons.
 And, of course, the amazing text that all men love from Proverbs 5:18–19, “Rejoice in the wife of your youth, a lovely deer, a graceful doe.
 Let her breasts fill you at all times with delight; be intoxicated always in her love.”
 So clearly sexual touching is a good thing, biblically.
 That is number one.

-Sex is for Marriage
+Sex Is for Marriage

 Number two, sex is to be enjoyed only in marriage.
-1 Corinthians 6:18a says “Flee from * πορνείαν,” — that is from fornication, from sexual immorality.
-There is a difference between πορνείαν and μοιχεία. Μοιχεία*is adultery and *πορνείαν is fornication.
+First Corinthians 6:18 says “Flee from sexual immorality.”
+The word is πορνείαν, that is, fornication.
+There is a difference between πορνείαν and μοιχεία. Μοιχεία is adultery and πορνείαν is fornication.
 There is illicit sex in marriage; it is called adultery.
 And there is illicit sex before marriage; it is called fornication.
 Don’t go there.
 “Flee from it,” says Paul.